 Public health advice remains that the risk to human health from the virus is very low and food standards bodies advise that avian influenzas pose a very low food safety risk for UK consumers.
-Do not touch or pick up any dead or sick birds that you find and instead report them to the relevant helpline below.
-There is no impact on the consumption of properly cooked poultry products including eggs.
+Do not touch or pick up any dead or sick birds that you find and instead report them to the Defra helpline on 03459 33 55 77.
+There is no impact on the consumption of properly cooked poultry products, including eggs.

 Avian influenza is in no way connected to the COVID-19 pandemic, which is caused by the SARS-CoV-2 virus and is not carried in poultry or captive birds.

 All bird keepers must keep a close watch on them for signs of disease and maintain good biosecurity at all times.
 If you have any concerns about the health of your birds, seek prompt advice from your vet.

 All bird keepers (whether they are pet birds, a commercial farm or just a few birds in a backyard flock) can remain vigilant and help prevent avian influenza should:

 - cleanse and disinfect clothing, footwear, equipment and vehicles before and after contact with poultry and captive birds – if practical, use disposable protective clothing

 - reduce the movement of people, vehicles or equipment to and from areas where poultry and captive birds are kept, to minimise contamination from manure, slurry and other products, and use effective vermin control